flot123games/GD-Save-Tools/README.md

 # GD Save Tools
  Save related tools for geometry dash

+> I PLAN ON RE-WRITING THESE TOOLS IN THE NEAR FUTURE.
+UNTIL THEN, I AM ENDING SUPPORT

  ## What is in this repository?

  This repository contains all of the save related tools that i have created all in one place. these tools can range from fixes to softlocks to useless tools to do fun things with your save.